hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 1/notes.md

 **categorical nominal**: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.

-**categorical ordinal**: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.
+**categorical ordinal**: A categorical variable that groups data into distinct categories that have a order or rank.

 <ins> numerical variables </ins>